Skip to content

 The District of Columbia Judicial Nomination Commission (JNC) screens, selects, and recommends to the President of the United States candidates for appointment to the Superior Court of the District of Columbia and the District of Columbia Court of Appeals, and appoints the chief judges for both courts.
 Join members of the JNC for a unique opportunity to learn about the JNC and our local judicial selection process, obtain advice on applying to become a judge in the District of Columbia, and the pitfalls to avoid during the application process.
 Panelists include: Honorable Marie C. Johns, CEO, PPC-Leftwich; Chair, JNC Benjamin F. Wilson, Retired Chairman, Beveridge & Diamond, P.C.; Vice-Chair, JNC Tracy B. Nutall, Executive Director, JNC Don't forget to add this event to your calendar when you register!
 Click the "Add to My Calendar" button at the top right-hand corner of the registration page.

-Graphic: 2024 Summer Forum Keynote With Picture Of Fatima Goss Graves
+Graphic: 2024 Summer Forum Keynote with picture of Fatima Goss Graves

 2024 Summer Pro Bono & Public Interest Forum